Scott-Poole/ChessTensorflowExperiment/README.md

 # ChessTensorflowExperiment

-A few files used in a much larger chess playing neural network endevour.
+A few files used in a much larger chess playing neural network endeavour.

 pgnToBitBoard4.py - A script used to sample chess .pgn files and convert information about chess games into data points of a chess position and its respective stockfish chess position evaluation.
 (The stockfish